The Key to Interview Success for College Students

 Then ask yourself when and where you used those assets.
 For each asset, be prepared to describe the situation, the action you have taken that demonstrates that strength, and the results of your involvement.
 Whenever possible, include how others benefited from your involvement.

-Discuss Contributions and Improvements at Interview
+Discuss Contributions and Improvements

-During your interview, it's important discuss the ways you made a positive impact during your time at school.
+During your interview, it's important to discuss the ways you made a positive impact during your time at school.
 This indicates initiative, ambition, and willingness to improve college life for all students.
 In addition, you can demonstrate your critical-thinking and leadership skills by discussing sports incidents that you took part in resolving or challenging academic projects at which you excelled.

 Contributions on Campus